Registration for Spring 2024 Semester Open Now!

 Before the course begins, we email each registrant with the web address of the course and his or her login information.
 Everything is done through the web: viewing and submitting assignments, communication with the instructor and classmates, etc.

-The course is broken down into individual modules, with each module lasting between one and three weeks.
+The course is divided into individual modules, with each module lasting between one and three weeks.
 By the first day of each module, new assignments are posted for students to complete.
 These typically consist of reading, writing, watching video footage, and providing feedback on other participants' work from the prior week.
 Coursework is done on your own time, but each module's assignments are due on the final day of the module.

 How long do the courses last?

-Each course runs for 15 weeks (one semester).
+Each course runs for 16 weeks (one semester).

 How much time do the courses require each week?